-Open procedure This means an advert will be placed in the Find A Tender Service (FTS) and relevant press and trade journals.
+Open procedure This means an advert will be placed on the Central Digital Platform and relevant press and trade journals.
 The tender will be open to anyone who shows an interest.

 Pre- Market Engagement - as outlined in the Procurement Act 2023, refers to the process where contracting authorities interact with the market before publishing a tender or transparency notice.